Best Code Editors for Linux: Features & Benefits

 Geany

-Geany is a small, reliable, lightweight code editor for programmers that offers many essential features.
+Geany is a small, reliable, lightweight code editor for programmers with many essential features.
 Unfortunately, it lacks the range of advanced capabilities found in the preceding entries on this list, but it is excellent at what it does.

 In other words, you may expect all of the essential features for comprehensive code editing, such as folding, syntax highlighting, and code completion, as well as ease and speed of operation.